-Each subsequent offense will result in further discipline, such as an assigned Saturday school detention, potential on going social probation, and other consequences as determined by administrative review.
+Each subsequent offense will result in an assigned Saturday school detention, potential on going social probation, and other consequences as determined by administrative review.

 Failure to serve detentions or consequences assigned for tardiness may result in additionally assigned consequences as determined by the Principal.